 Presented to: Dr. José Ángel Ávila Rodríguez

 Dr. José Ángel Ávila Rodríguez is GNSS Evolutions Signal and Security Principal Engineer at the European Space Agency (ESA), and has nearly 20 years of experience in satellite navigation.
-Until 2010, he was principal engineer at the Institute of Geodesy and Navigation, University FAF Munich, where he is responsible for research activities on GNSS signals, Galileo evolution, interoperability and compatibility.
+Until 2010, he was principal engineer at the Institute of Geodesy and Navigation at the University FAF Munich, where he was responsible for research activities on GNSS signals, interoperability and compatibility.
 In those years, he has also taught satellite navigation and electrical engineering courses for graduate students.

-José Ángel received his master’s degree in Electrical Engineering from the Polytechnic University of Madrid (2003), and his doctoral degree in Aerospace Engineering from the University FAF Munich, Germany (2008).
-In addition, he holds a master’s degree in Economics from the National University of Distance Education in Spain.
+Dr. Ávila Rodríguez received a PhD in Aerospace Engineering from the University FAF Munich, and a MSEE from the Polytechnic University of Madrid.
+In addition, he holds a MS in Economics from the National Distance Education University in Spain.